unreliablecode/Photon-In-Game-Chat-System/README.md

 - **Adjust UI**: Modify the `OnGUI()` method in `ChatManager` to customize the chat window's appearance.
 - **Add Features**: Extend the chat system by adding timestamps, private messaging, or other features according to your game's needs.

-## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue if you have any suggestions or bug reports.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-This `README.md` provides a comprehensive overview of the project, setup instructions, and customization tips.
-Make sure to replace placeholders like `https://github.com/yourusername/Photon-InGame-Chat.git` and `link-to-screenshot-or-gif` with your actual GitHub repository URL and any relevant media.